Danny Valencia

-Early life
+Early life and education

 Valencia was born in Miami, Florida.
 His parents are Mindy Valencia, who is Jewish, and Michael Valencia, a Cuban immigrant who converted to Judaism.

 Valencia and his sister Laura were raised in Boca Raton, Florida.
 They were raised Jewish.
 Acknowledging his uncommon combination of heritage, he has said: "People are shocked at first that I’m Jewish.
 I get teased in the clubhouse about being Jewish, but we all get teased about something.
 Going to Hebrew school and being a bar mitzvah … made my mom really happy.
 I wished I had been out playing baseball, but looking back at it now, I’m happy I did it."

 In 1996, Valencia pitched for the Boca Raton Babe Ruth League 12-and-under all-star baseball team that won the Florida state championship.
 The next year, he pitched and hit for the Boca Lightning 12-and-under travel baseball team that went 27–2 and won the South Florida All-Star Travel League championship.
 His two key hitting coaches growing up were Bob Molinaro, a family friend who is a former major leaguer and Eastern League manager, and Valencia's mother Mindy.

+High school

 Valencia attended Spanish River High School and played shortstop for four years on its Sharks baseball team.
 He earned South Florida Sun-Sentinel All-County honors as a junior, and was named first team All-Palm Beach County three times and second-team All-State twice.
 As a junior, in 2002 he was Offensive Player of the Year after hitting .430, and as a senior in 2003 he hit .575.

-College

 UNC Greensboro

 Although Valencia had dreamed of playing for the University of Miami, its baseball program did not recruit him, and instead he went to the University of North Carolina at Greensboro, one of two teams that had offered him a full baseball scholarship.
 In his freshman year, Valencia played third base and batted .338 with a .527 slugging percentage and a team-leading 8 home runs.
 He was the 2004 Southern Conference Freshman of the Year, and was voted second-team All-Conference.